jinlmsft/mmdetection_ext_sample/README.md

 $ jupyter lab --no-browser --port=8888 --ip=0.0.0.0 --notebook-dir=/
 ```

-After this step, you should be able to use public ip to visit Jupyter Lab with new kernal called "open=mmlab".
+After this step, you should be able to use public ip to visit Jupyter Lab with new kernal -- "open-mmlab".